- Location: In the region of High Tatras on Slovakia-Poland border

 - How to reach:

 The nearest airport is Poprad-Tatry Airport (TAT).
-You can find schedule and charter flights to this destination, but not at a large number.
+You can find scheduled and charter flights to this destination, but not at a large number.
 If you are coming down from abroad, you may need to use Milan Rastislav Å tefí¡nik Airport (BTS), also known as Bratislava Airport, located in Bratislava.
-Several airlines including Aeroflot, Air Slovakia, Czech Airlines, Ryanair and SkyEurope ply regular flights to a number of destinations throughout the world form here.
+Several airlines including Aeroflot, Air Slovakia, Czech Airlines, Ryanair and SkyEurope ply regular flights to a number of destinations throughout the world from here.

 The best possible way to reach Slovakia from the west is via Vienna, in Austria.
 You can reach Bratislava in 50 to 70 minutes.
-One can also find trains from Slovakia to Czech Republic, Poland, Hungary and Ukraine.
-In order to go to the Tatras, you need to come down to Poprad train station.
+One can also find trains from Slovakia to the Czech Republic, Poland, Hungary, and Ukraine.
+In order to go to the Tatras, you need to come down to the Poprad train station.
 Trains are available to Poprad from all the major destinations of Slovakia.

 Regular bus services are also available to Poprad from all the major destinations of the country.

 - Nearest railway station: Poprad

 ‘A National Park but surely with lot more dimensions’ — it is exactly what one can describe the National Park of High Tatras in Slovakia.
 Completely different from most of the other national parks in the world where one can find various animals in hectors of dense forest on plain land, the High Tatras National Park does have a variety of wild animals, but in a different environment of mountain-forest.
 High Tatras is a UNESCO Biosphere Reserve since 1993.